maximelbv/go-game/readme.md

    CREATE DATABASE go_game_db;
    ```
 3. Update your env variables. you can find an example in the `.env.example` file
+4. You can get games sgf data and json tsumego data by running the import_sgf.py and import_tsumego.py scripts in the core module

 ## Frontend Setup